-- Failure to demonstrate professional relationships with faculty, preceptors, patients, or employees of the University or clinical site - Does not function or interact appropriately within groups - Insensitivity to the needs, feelings, or wishes of others - Use of demeaning or disrespectful language about others - Abusive or arrogant during times of stress - Inadequate personal commitment to honoring the needs of patients - Resistant or defensive in accepting criticism - Remains unaware of his/her limits - Resists considering or making changes based on feedback - Appears to seek or accept the minimally acceptable level of effort as a goal - Failure to follow protocol regarding absence from class or clinical rotation - Repeatedly tardy to class, clinic, or mandatory school sponsored events - Participates in any action that could result in legal action being taken against the student by the clinical site or University - Failure to fulfill responsibilities reliably - Misrepresents or falsifies actions and / or information - Failure to accept responsibility for actions - Use of his/her professional position to take advantage of a patient emotionally or sexually - Other professional shortcomings including violations of program specific professional requirements.
+- Failure to demonstrate professional relationships with faculty, preceptors, patients, or employees of the University or clinical site - Does not function or interact appropriately within groups - Insensitivity to the needs, feelings, or wishes of others - Use of demeaning or disrespectful language about others - Abusive or arrogant during times of stress - Inadequate personal commitment to honoring the needs of patients - Resistant or defensive in accepting criticism - Remains unaware of his/her limits - Resists considering or making changes based on feedback - Appears to seek or accept the minimally acceptable level of effort as a goal - Failure to follow protocol regarding absence from class or clinical rotation

+- Repeatedly tardy to class, clinic, or mandatory school sponsored events - Participates in any action that could result in legal action being taken against the student by the clinical site or University - Failure to fulfill responsibilities reliably - Misrepresents or falsifies actions and / or information - Failure to accept responsibility for actions - Use of his/her professional position to take advantage of a patient emotionally or sexually - Using social media to discuss patient/preceptors/instructors/facilities or any aspect of Faulkner CHS in a negative way or in a way that would compromise patient care and confidentiality - Other professional shortcomings including violations of program specific professional requirements.

-^{}Professionalism Infractions are punishable as either Category One of Category Two violations depending on the number of previous violations and seriousness of the offense.
+Professionalism Infractions are punishable as either Category One of Category Two violations depending on the number of previous violations and seriousness of the offense.